Day 1

 Dublin, County Dublin

-Enjoy Dinner tonight at Clontarf Castle.
+Enjoy a three-course dinner tonight at Clontarf Castle's Fahrenheit Restaurant.
 Experience a journey through modern Irish cuisine with carefully designed menus, the best of local produce and impeccable service taking pride of place at Clontarf Castle Hotel.

 Enroute Sightseeing